Books: Monographs

 Radical Animal, projected completion 2022-2023.

-Wittgenstein and Political Thought, together with Joel de Lara, contracted with Cambridge University Press.
+The Political Wittgenstein, co-written with Joel de Lara, contracted with Cambridge University Press, anticipated for 2023.

 Recent articles and book chapters